 Maths Help is available once a week for extra assistance with homework or classwork.

 - An online textbook through Kerboodle

 - MathsWatch, JustMaths and Maths Help

 - Termly literacy and cultural challenges

 - The most able mathematicians are given a book of higher order questions to aid their problem solving skills.

-- The most able Year 10 students are entered into the Intermediate Maths Challenge

 Faculty: Expressive Arts

 Subject: Music